 Musical Notes and Bowl Sets Explained

-The musical notes of our Crystal Singing Bowls are similar to a Piano.
-Each key on the Piano is precisely tuned to play a specific note.
+The musical notes of our Crystal Singing Bowls are similar to those of a piano.
+Each key on the piano is precisely tuned to play a specific note.
 Similarly, each Crystal Singing Bowl is perfectly tuned to a particular note.

-A standard piano has 88 keys – 52 are white, 36 are black.
-The white keys represent standard notes whilst the black keys represent the sharps in between each standard note.
+A standard piano has 88 keys – 52 white and 36 black.
+The white keys represent natural notes, while the black keys represent the sharps between the natural notes.

-Similarly, Crystal Singing Bowls are also tuned to the same musical notes.
-Our 'Standard' bowls play the standard notes (i.e. white keys on the piano), while the 'Sharp' bowls play the sharp notes (i.e. black keys on the piano).
+Likewise, Crystal Singing Bowls are tuned to the same musical notes.
+Our 'Standard' bowls play the natural notes (i.e., white keys on the piano), while the 'Sharp' bowls play the sharp notes (i.e., black keys on the piano).

-We recommend 'Sharp' bowls as an extension of your existing set.
-That is, we recommend you to start with a half, full or extended set.
-For advanced practitioners, you can extend your collection with the sharp bowls.
+We recommend adding 'Sharp' bowls as an extension of your existing set.
+Start with a half, full, or extended set, and then enhance your collection with the sharp bowls to elevate your sound bath creations.

 432hz Tuning Scale